Paulina station: History

 Paulina Station opened in 1907 as part of the Northwestern Elevated Railroad's Ravenswood branch.
 The station closed on September 2, 1973, but reopened on October 17 of the same year.
 Upon reopening, the station was only open on weekdays from 6:30 AM to 6:30 PM.
 On November 29, 1987, the station returned to full operational status and was open at all times the Ravenswood Line operated.

 Brown Line Capacity Expansion Project

-The Brown Line Capacity Expansion Project aims to allow eight car trains on the Brown Line by the extension of the platforms at all stations.
-This was due to the fact that there was not enough physical space in the smaller car trains for people to fit in them during the morning rush hour, causing people to wait for another train, sometimes two.
-At the same time all Brown Line stations are being rebuilt to meet ADA requirements.
+As part of the Brown Line Capacity Expansion Project, the platform was expanded to allow eight car trains to stop at the station, relieving overcrowding during morning rush hour.
+Along with other Brown Line stations, Paulina was also rebuilt to become accessible to passengers with disabilities.
 As part of this project, Paulina station closed on March 30, 2008, for demolition and replacement with a new station.
 The new station opened on April 3, 2009.